 On average, content that consistently ranks well with Google is above 1,800 words long.
 The importance of having the capacity to create quality content at ease is reflective of the fact that Google ranks, in part, by this measure.

 Blogger limits page sizes at 1MB.
 To put this into context, a single image of decent size may well easily eat up to a quarter of that megabyte.
-The options in the case of Blogger, are to add hindered pages of text, dividing them between pages.
+The options in the case of Blogspot, are to add hindered pages of text, dividing them between pages.
 However, users are not permitted to list more than 100 posts on a single page.
 Further, you can only create 20 pages on Blogger.

 Alternatively, avoid these hassles all together and utilise other blogging platforms with minimal page restrictions.